mit-dci/opencx/features.md

 The exchange needs to be synced to determine the number of confirmations a transaction has, and should be if it wants to send transactions.

-This means there needs to be a way of easily interacting with running nodes
+This means there needs to be a way of easily interacting with running nodes That's what the wallet is for

+Alright here's the plan:
+For every transaction made to one of the wallets, there needs to be a certain number of confirmations that will be tracked.
+This might be tricky but if it's just in a table with two columns, which are like height and a transaction, then every block it should be pretty easy to make sure that balances get changed.
+We'll just do a big check every time a block comes in.
+I also need to figure out a way to remove deposits stuck in orphan blocks on chains not as long as the confirmation variable.
+This can also be kept along with the block height and transaction.
+I'm doing this to make sure I can do variable confirmations (based on size of deposit), which should be easy enough to do.
+Maybe also keep the block header, I need something to check that it's not an orphan block (check block at height x has block header y).
+Or there's probably a better way to do this that is just available.

+Only once the current height and height stored in the DB differ by the # of confirmations stored along with the deposit, do we make a DB update on the balances table.

 # Current features